Archive for May, 2010

 An Immovable Object

-When I was 5 or 6, on my way to my Grandmother's house, I used to wonder if my home, my friends and my town really continued to exist without me there to see them and touch them and make them real.
-They said that they did, but it seemed a little hard to believe, all this existence and consciousness going on without me.
+When I was 5 or 6 years old, on my way to my Grandmother's house, I used to wonder if my home, my friends and my town really continued to exist without me there to see them and touch them and make them real.
+They said that they did, but it seemed a little hard to believe- all this existence and consciousness going on without me.
 No doubt Schroedingers cat would claim that he exists even when I don’t look in the box, but who's to say?

-When riding in the car I found that if I squinted a little and held my eyes just so it looked as if the car was standing still and the rest of the world went hurtling by- cows and cornfields and trees and towns that popped into existence, Brigadoon-like, only when I was there to see them.
+When riding in the car I found that if I squinted a little and held my eyes just so it looked as if the car was standing still and the rest of the world went hurtling by: cows and cornfields and trees and towns that popped in and out of existence, Brigadoon-like, only when I was there to see them.

-If you don’t believe in their religion, that's quite irrelevant.
-We must all live by the Bible, whatever we believe, because the Bible is infallible.
+And if you don’t believe in their religion, that's quite irrelevant.
+We must all live by the Bible- their Bible- whatever we ourselves believe, because the Bible is infallible.
+And that means they're right and we're wrong- end of discussion.

-And how do we know this?
+And how do we know that the Bible is infallible?
 Because the Bible says that it’s infallible!
 Duh!

-it's kind of the same way my sisters and I would invent rules for a new game: someone would shout out an idea for a rule and then add “Everything I say counts!
+This reminds me of the way my sisters and I would invent rules for a new game when we were little: someone would shout out an idea for a rule and then add “Everything I say counts!
 No changes- I say yes! “ And from then on, that was the rule, simply because, well, you said it was.

 But at least we were allowed to opt out of the game if we didn’t like the rules.
 No such choice here.
 The God of Love, it seems, frowns on choice.

-And boy, do they practice tough love!
-Remember, this philosophy is brought to you by the folks who believe that God sends hurricanes to punish promiscuity and an earthquake to punish a bunch of slaves who were trying to get free… Say, why didn't God ever punish the slave-owners?
-Shouldn't much of Europe and America lie in ruins by now for that little sin?
+And boy, He practices tough love!
+Remember, this philosophy is brought to you by the kind of folks who believe that God sends hurricanes to punish promiscuity and an earthquake to punish the descendants of a bunch of slaves who were trying to get free.

 Silly rabbit- not at all!
-They actually believe in slavery as a punishment for certain crimes!
-Oh don’t worry, if it's a lesser crime they advocate mere indentured servitude.
+Reconstructionists actually believe in slavery as a punishment for certain crimes!
+Because if it was good enough for the unwashed, donkey-riding hordes 3000 years ago, it's good enough for them!
+But don’t worry, if it's a lesser crime they advocate mere indentured servitude.
+So you see, they're quite reasonable about it.

-Now I assume slavery and servitude are reserved for things like petty larceny, coveting, etc. because for the really big crimes, like Homosexuality….
+I assume slavery and servitude are reserved for small things like petty larceny, coveting, etc. because for the really big crimes, like Homosexuality, they suggest….

 Stoning!